Welcome home, knights!

 - 120-volt U.L. approved/built-in manual reset 15 and circuit breaker/maximum length cord six (6) feet/maximum six (6) outlets at end of cord

-- Laundry bag and supplies (HE detergent)
+- Laundry bag and detergent (HE detergent)

-- Microwave (no more than 1000 watts)
+- Microwave (under 1000 watts)

-- Refrigerator (no more than 5 cubic feet)
+- Mini-fridge (under 5 cubic feet)

-- Shower curtains (for Towers and NorthView residents)
+- Shower curtains (Towers and NorthView residents)

-- Your computer and/or other devices
+- Computer and/or other devices

 - Ethernet cable